 Director Wes Anderson gave us a kind of travelogue when he released The Darjeeling Limited.

-Set in India, this film centers on three brothers—Francis (Owen Wilson), Peter (Adrien Brody), and Jack (Jason Schwartzman)—who convene for a "spiritual journey" aboard a train going across the countryside.
+Set in India, this film centers on three brothers—Francis (played by Owen Wilson), Peter (played by Adrien Brody), and Jack (played by Jason Schwartzman)—who convene for a "spiritual journey" aboard a train going across the countryside.

 Even with its central conflict and recurring brotherly quarrels, The Darjeeling Limited is anchored by its lighthearted tone and stunning visuals that showcase India's hidden cultural gems.